TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

    Class used to temporarily set or unset environment variables.
 Instances can be used as a context manager and have a complete dictionary interface for querying/modifying the underlying ``os.environ``.
-After exit from the context manager all changes to environment variables done through this instance will be rolled back.
+After exit kutoka the context manager all changes to environment variables done through this instance will be rolled back.